waterlinked/waterlinked.github.io/docs/underwater-gps/quickstart.md

 ## Power the topside unit

 Start by connecting power to the topside unit.
-We do this first because we want the GPS Receiver to start receiving signals and acheive a lock while we setup the rest of the system.
+We do this first because we want the GPS Receiver to start receiving signals and achieve a lock while we setup the rest of the system.
 If you are using the Locator-U1, power it on now so it also have time to get GPS lock.

 ## Connect with Underwater GPS